'Squid Game' creator Hwang Dong-hyuk's next project: 'Killing Old People Club'

 Killing Old People Club will be adapted from the work of Italian novelist Umberto Eco.

-According to Hwang, Killing Old People Club will be adapted from the work of Italian novelist Umberto Eco, and promises to be “much more violent” than Squid Game, a series where 255 down-on-their-luck people are ventilated by bullets during a game of “Red Light, Green Light”.
+According to Hwang, Killing Old People Club will be adapted from the work of Italian novelist Umberto Eco, and promises to be “much more violent” than Squid Game, the latter of which saw 255 down-on-their-luck people are ventilated by bullets during a game of “Red Light, Green Light”.
 So yeah, this should go well!

 Killing Old People Club (aka “KO Club”)